portals-project/portals/design/Implementation.md

 The `WorkflowBuilder` can be used to build a workflow in a convenient API.
 This is then translated to a `Workflow` description, and submitted for execution by the `WorkflowRunner`.

+A workflow also has a `WorkflowManager` that synchronizes the sources, etc.

 ## Serializable Updates
 Are implemented on a high-level wrapping the behaviors.
 TaskBuilders allow for modifying the behavior of a task in a useful way.